glsukki/bedrock-agentcore-sdk-python/CONTRIBUTING.md

 ## Questions and Discussions

-- For questions about using the CLI Starter Toolkit, please use [GitHub Discussions](https://github.com/aws/bedrock-agentcore-sdk-python/discussions)
+- For questions about using the SDK, please use [GitHub Discussions](https://github.com/aws/bedrock-agentcore-sdk-python/discussions)
 - For AWS Bedrock service questions, visit [AWS re:Post](https://repost.aws/)
 - For urgent AWS support, use your [AWS Support](https://aws.amazon.com/support/) plan